IthacaThings/ttn-multitech-cm/README.md

 ### Set authorized keys for logging into conduits
 Copy *roles/conduit/files/authorized_keys-example* to
 *roles/conduit/files/authorized_keys* and add the keys of anyone you want to be able to ssh into the conduit.
+These keys same keys will also allow logging in to the jump host.
 As mentioned above, it's recommended that you use ssh-agent and forward keys from your laptop or desktop.